ICRE’s current projects span a range of topics

 Virginia Talent + Opportunity Partnership

-Funded by the Commonwealth of Virginia, the Virginia Talent + Opportunity Partnership (V-TOP) is a multi-sector initiative to expand and develop work-based learning (WBL) opportunities through resources and a system of V-TOP regional collaboratives.
-The statewide initiative is designed to enhance the quality of WBL experiences for Virginia’s students and hosting organizations, and to increase the number of high-quality opportunities available.
-The developmental evaluation, led by Amy Corning and Jesse Senechal, is designed to clarify program goals, contribute to a program theory of change, and identify needs for data and potential for future impact evaluation.
-This mixed-methods evaluation has led to a review of the literature on work-based learning, a model of the WBL system, and case studies of several V-TOP regional collaboratives.
+Virginia Talent & Opportunity Partnership logoFunded by the Commonwealth of Virginia, the Virginia Talent + Opportunity Partnership (V-TOP) is a multi-sector initiative to expand and develop work-based learning opportunities through resources and a system of V-TOP regional collaboratives.
+The statewide initiative aims to improve the quality of work-based learning experiences for both Virginia students and host organizations, while also expanding access to high-quality internship, project-based, and other opportunities.
+State-level organizations working together to support work-based learning in Virginia include the Virginia Chamber Foundation, the Virginia Business and Higher Education Council, the Virginia Economic Development Partnership, and the State Council of Higher Education for Virginia, with whom ICRE collaborates directly.
+The developmental evaluation, led by Amy Corning and Jesse Senechal, is designed to clarify program goals, contribute to a program theory of change, begin implementation evaluation, and identify needs for data and potential for future impact evaluation.
+This mixed methods evaluation has led to a review of the literature on work-based learning, a model of the work-based learning system, a logic model for the initiative, and case studies of several V-TOP regional collaboratives.
+In addition, the ICRE team used the successes and challenges identified through the case studies to prepare a set of principles to support effective collaboration across the initiative, as well as a toolkit to help those involved with the initiative develop regionally-contextualized practices.

 Naff, D. Corning, A., Ellison, M., Sumrell, A., Ilkorkor, Z.S., Murphy, J., & Cross, C. (2023) Understanding the implications of work-based learning for students, PK-12 school systems, institutions of higher education, and hosting organizations.
 MERC Research Report.